-As of the date of this Information Circular, Synatom holds 10,890,000, or 10.6%, of the Company's issued and outstanding Shares.
+As of the date of this Information Circular, Société Belge de Combustibles Nucléaires Synatom SA ("Synatom") holds 10,890,000, or 10.5%, of the Company's issued and outstanding Shares.
 As such, Synatom is an "insider" and a "related party" of the Company.
-Pursuant to a refinancing agreement between the Company, Powertech (USA), Inc. and Synatom, dated December 18, 2008, the Company issued a non-interest bearing unsecured note to Synatom in the principal amount of CAD\$7,500,000 (the "Note").
-The Note may, at the Company's option, be convertible into a maximum of 12,500,000 Shares at a minimum conversion price of CAD\$0.60 per Share.
+In accordance with the terms of a refinancing agreement between the Company, Powertech (USA), Inc. and Synatom dated February 4, 2011, the Company issued a non-interest bearing unsecured note to Synatom in the principal amount of CAD\$7,500,000 (the "Note") which is repayable in cash or Shares at the Company's election and is due on the earlier of: (i) six months after the last permit is obtained for the Company's Dewey-Burdock project; and (ii) March 15, 2013.
+At the election of the Company, the Note may also be prepaid in advance in cash at anytime, provided that such prepayment is for an amount not less than CAD\$250,000, or, after an initial period of 18 months, the Note may be repaid by the issuance of Shares to Synatom at a price per Share equal to the greater of CAD\$0.60 per Share or a 15% discount to the 20-day volume-weighted average price of the Shares on the TSX (or such other stock exchange on which the Shares may be listed at such time) at the time of payment.
 The issuance of the Note to Synatom was approved by the Shareholders at a meeting of the Shareholders held on March 14, 2011.
-Robert Leclère and Gérard Pauluis were directors of the Company from July 18, 2008 to October 25, 2010 and are also directors and officers of Synatom.
+For more details about the Note, please see the Company's MD&A for the year ended December 31, 2011, which was filed on SEDAR on March 5, 2012.